-The club has a strict behaviour policy that users sign up to when they first join the club.
-If 'talking it out' doesn't work, staff occasionally exclude young people either from a particular activity they were disrupting, or from one or more sessions for more serious breaches of policy.
-We keep records of all incidents, and talk to the young people individually about their behaviour during the 5 one-to-one progress conversations, showing them a chart of the incidents they were involved in over the previous ten weeks.
+The club has a strict behaviour policy that users sign up to when they join.
+If 'talking it out' doesn't work, staff occasionally exclude young people from activities.
+We record all incidents and talk to the young people about their behaviour.
+One young person made significant progress after having been excluded, but modifying their behaviour sufficiently to be allowed to join in all sessions for an entire 10 week period.
+Word court 240 of 500